Reduced fraud and chargebacks

 1 EMV® is a registered trademark in the US and other countries and an unregistered trademark elsewhere.
 The EMV trademark is owned by EMVCo, LLC.

-2 Cybersource maintained 99.9991 percent uptime for fiscal FY20.
+2 Cybersource has maintained 99.999 percent uptime for fiscal year 2021.
 Experience on the platform varies based on products and use.

 3 Strong Customer Authentication (SCA) must be applied to electronic payments within the EEA and the UK unless the transaction is out of scope or qualifies for an exemption.